-- A. A weapon of mass destruction;
+- · A weapon of mass destruction;

-- B. Any weapon from which a shot, readily capable of producing death or other serious physical injury, may be discharged;
+- Any weapon from which a shot, readily capable of producing death or other serious physical injury, may be discharged;

-- C. Any knife other than an ordinary pocket knife or hunting knife;
+- Any knife other than an ordinary pocket knife or hunting knife;

-- D. Billy, nightstick, or club;
+- Billy, nightstick, or club;

-- E. Blackjack or slapjack;
+- Blackjack or slapjack;

-- F. Nunchaku karate sticks;
+- Nunchaku karate sticks;

-- G. Shuriken or death star; and
+- Shuriken or death star; and

-- H. Artificial knuckles made from metal, plastic or other similar hard material.
+- Artificial knuckles made from metal, plastic or other similar hard material.

-Except as provided in the exceptions of this regulation, deadly weapons are prohibited on any property owned, leased or controlled by the University, including but not limited to the following: classrooms, laboratories, residence halls, hospitals and clinics, office buildings, performance halls, museums, athletics and recreation facilities, farms and forests, parking lots and structures, University-owned vehicles and all outdoor areas of the campus of any unit of the University.
+Except as provided in the exceptions of the regulation, deadly weapons are prohibited on any property owned, leased, or controlled by the University, including but not limited to the following: classrooms, laboratories, residence halls, hospitals and clinics, office buildings, performance halls, museums, athletics and recreation facilities, farms and forests, parking lots and structures, University-owned vehicles, and all outdoor areas of the campus of any unit of the University.